Russian missiles destroy Kyiv children’s hospital in ‘depraved’ attack

 Ukraine’s defence minister, Rustem Umerov, urged allies to provide more air defence technology.

-The Kremlin said Kyiv’s claim Russian troops targeted the hospital was “absolutely untrue” and the destruction was caused by Ukrainian air defence missiles.
+The Kremlin said Kyiv’s claim that Russia had targeted the hospital was “absolutely untrue”.
+It said the destruction was caused by Ukrainian air defence missiles.

-Ukraine’s Security Service said it found wreckage from a Russian Kh-101 cruise missile at the site and opened proceedings on war crime charges.
+Ukraine’s security service said it had found wreckage from a Russian Kh-101 cruise missile at the site, and opened proceedings on war crime charges.
 The Kh-101 is an air-launched missile that flies low to avoid detection by radar.

 Hospitals and other medical facilities are protected from military strikes under international law unless they are being used for military operations.